CMD-Oxford/TeXRank/README.md

 -----

-#### Input 2: OutputFileName
+#### Input 2: PlateBarcodeID
-* Desired output file name, absolute or relative file path.
+* Barcode of plate - will be used in TeXRankO
 * 2 output files will be produced:
-  * OutputFileName_TextonDist.mat: Matlab file
+  * PlateBarcodeID.mat: Matlab file
     * Variable name: TextonFeatures
     * Variable Type: 1-by-6 cell
     * TextonFeatures{1} = file path,